sporeball/yeow/README.md

 if the argument is `required`, this will be ignored.

+##### extensions
+type: `string`

+valid file extensions for the argument, space-slash-space separated.

+example values:
+- `.txt`
+- `.js / .jsx`

+if the argument's `type` is not `file`, this will be ignored.\
+if this is omitted, the argument will accept files of any extension.

 ##### default
 type: `string | number`

-a default value the argument will have if it is omitted. the value's type should match the argument's `type`.
+a default value the argument will have if it is omitted.

 if the argument is `required`, this will be ignored.